Amalan-ConStat/NeEDS4BigData/README.md

 6. Poisson Regression - Basic sampling.
 7. Poisson Regression - Model robust and misspecification.

-Here, for $2,4$ and $6$ we assume the main effects model can describe the data.
+For $2,4$ and $6$ we assume the main effects model can describe the data.
 While for $3,5$ and $7$ first we consider there are several models that can describe the big data, then later we assume the given main effects model is misspecified.
-Under these conditions from $2-7$ we explore subsampling for $3$ given big data sets.
+Under these conditions from $2-7$ we explore subsampling for three given big data sets.

 #### Thank You